-The Planning and Development Department provides general and specific advice on planning, zoning issues, economic development, housing, and building.
+The Planning and Development Department provides general and specific advice on planning, zoning, economic development, housing, and building issues.
 Staff also provides information to the public and developers with respect to procedures and requirements related to the development and use of land and/or buildings.

-Questions regarding planning, zoning, and/or economic and housing development may be addressed to the Planning Department at (440) 775-7182.
+Questions regarding planning, zoning, and/or economic and housing development may be addressed to the Planning and Development Department at (440) 775-7182.

 The Building Division of the Planning and Development Department enforces regulations and codes relating to building construction, housing and property maintenance, and nuisance abatement, i.e. sidewalk repair, rubbish and junk removal, junk car removal, weed control, and condemnation and demolition of structures.
 The Building Division may be reached at (440) 774-3428.

-Commercial Construction/State Certified Building Official -The City of Oberlin administers the Ohio Building Code (OBC) for the purpose of providing uniform standards and requires a permit for the construction, repair, alternation or change of use of commercial, industrial, multiple-family residential (more than three dwelling units), and institutional structures.
+Commercial Construction/State Certified Building Official The City of Oberlin administers the Ohio Building Code (OBC) for the purpose of providing uniform standards and requires a permit for the construction, repair, alteration or change of use of commercial, industrial, multiple-family residential (more than three dwelling units), and institutional structures.